This post may contain affiliate links, please see the privacy policy for details.

 • ½ Pint cherry tomatoes

-• 6 Ounces Gouda cheese, divided
+• 6 Ounces Gouda cheese

 • 2 Cups hash browns, shredded, thawed